offthegridcoders/henry/README.md

 >Lints, Compiles Sass, Minifies CSS, JS and Images / And builds html files from partials and templates

-#### Commands
-`gulp`
->This will build your files into a dist folder and then watches for changes.
-When a scss, js, html or images are changed or added, your site will be automatically recompiled.

-`gulp build`
->This does the same as above, but also minifies images and doesn't watch

 #### How to start

 Create a new directory for your project by typing these commands: